echogarden-project/echogarden/docs/Tasklist.md

 * Option to disable alignment (only for some engines).
 Alternative: use a low granularity DTW setting that is very fast to compute
 * Find places to add commas (",") to improve speech fluency.
 VITS voices don't normally add speech breaks if there is no punctuation
 * An isolated dash " - " can be converted to a " , " to ensure there's a break in the speech
-* Ensure abbreviations like "Ph.d" or names like are segmented and read correctly (does `cldr` treat it as a word?
+* Ensure abbreviations like "Ph.d" or similar names are segmented and read correctly (does `cldr` treat it as a word?
 Maybe eSpeak doesn't recognize it as a word).
 "C#" and ".NET" as well
-* Find way to manually reset voice list cache
+* Find a way to manually reset voice list cache
 * When synthesized text isn't pre-split to sentences, apply sentence splits by using the existing method to convert the output of word timelines to sentence/segment timelines
 * Some `sapi` voices and `msspeech` languages output phones that are converted to Microsoft alphabet, not IPA symbols.
 Try to see if these can be translated to IPA
 * Decide whether asterisk `*` should be spoken when using `speak-url` or `speak-wikipedia`